 Is It Safe To Swim While Breastfeeding?

 The rule of thumb you need to follow while breastfeeding is, if it is okay for your baby to do, it is okay for you too.
 There are a few concerns you may have regarding swimming while breastfeeding.
-Let us take a quick look.
+Let us take a quick look (1) (2).

-Swimming helps you lose knock-off the extra kilos you piled on during pregnancy.
+Swimming helps you lose the extra kilos you gained during pregnancy.
 Your doctor will give you the green signal for swimming as long as you are not feeling weak and are in the recommended weight bracket.
 Do ensure you regularly get your weight checked.
-Becoming thin will not directly change the quantity of breast milk you produce.
-If you are healthy and take a good diet, you will produce enough breast milk for your baby.
+Losing too much weight too quickly in the postpartum period can impact milk production and it is recommended that breastfeeding women not lose more than 1 lb per week to maintain a full supply.

 2. Swimming In Chlorinated Water Can Dry Out My Nipples:

 Being in chlorinated water can be dehydrating for your skin including your nipples.
-Always take a shower once you have finished swimming.
+Always take a shower once you have finished swimming to protect yourself and your baby.
 If you feel there is additional dryness, invest in a safe and effective nipple care cream.
 Apply this after you have fed your baby so that your baby does not end up swallowing it while feeding.
+You may even even allow a few drops of breastmilk to air dry on the nipples and areolas to fight off dryness occurring from chlorine.

 3. The Cold Water Can Affect My Breast Milk Production: